rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 If you would like to make a second (or third, or fourth...) minipool for your node, all you need to do is run `rocketpool node deposit` again.
 Note that you may need to stake more RPL first to maintain an overall collateral level of at least 10% before you do this.
 Also, you won't be able to reuse an old vanity address salt - you'll need to search for another unique one for each of your minipools.

+## Next Steps

+Now that you have a minipool up and running, the next steps will walk you through how to monitor the health of your node, check for and apply updates, and maintain it throughout its life.

+**Please read through the `Monitoring and Maintenance` section next to learn more about these topics.**